ewancoder/tyr-ops/install.md

   - Pin (vpn-ed if needed) chatgpt/grok.
 - Connect bluetooth: mouse, headphones.
 - Install Surfingkeys to Firefox & load my config
+- Sign in to Steam, set up in the same way as for Gaming windows (see below)

 ### Windows Maintenance / install